First Nations Guide Mentorship Program

 About the Program

-The provincial government has entrusted the GOABC with money to fund projects that establish positive ongoing relationships between outfitters and individual First Nations, improve wildlife management, encourage cooperation regarding land use, and assist with reconciliation.
+The provincial government has provided the GOABC with some funds to support projects that establish positive ongoing relationships between outfitters and individual First Nations, improve wildlife management, encourage cooperation regarding land use, and assist with reconciliation.

 Through mentorship and training, the project aims to foster cooperation, opportunity, and capacity on the land where guide certificate areas overlap with First Nation traditional territories.